springer-math/Mathematics-of-Epidemics-on-Networks/docs/examples/Cooperate.rst

     H.add_edge('IR', 'RR', rate = 0.5)
     H.add_edge('RI', 'RR', rate = 0.5)

+    #In the below the edge (('SI', 'SS'), ('SI', 'SI')) means an
+    #'SI' node connected to an 'SS' node can lead to a transition in which
+    #the 'SS' node becomes 'SI'.
+The rate of this transition is 0.2.
+    #
+    #Note that `IR` and `RI` nodes are more infectious than other nodes.
+    #
     J = nx.DiGraph()    #DiGraph showing transitiona that do require an interaction.
     J.add_edge(('SI', 'SS'), ('SI', 'SI'), rate = 0.2)
     J.add_edge(('SI', 'IS'), ('SI', 'II'), rate = 0.2)